-Members will share with the Council any information received that is pertinent to the ability of the local authority to properly perform its statutory duties.
+Board Members will share with the Board and Council any information received that is pertinent to the ability of the local authority to properly perform its statutory duties.

-Occasionally members will receive information in their capacity as members of the Council, which is pertinent to the ability of their Council to properly perform its statutory duties.
+Occasionally members will receive information in their capacity as Board members, which is pertinent to the ability of their Board to properly perform its statutory duties.
 Where this occurs members will disclose any such information to other members and, where appropriate, the Chief Executive.
 Members who are offered information on the condition that it remains confidential will inform the person making the offer that they are under a duty to disclosure such information, for example, to a governing body meeting in public exclusion.